codetunez/mock-devices-edge/README.md

   },
 ```

 The Edge manifest must still be manually maintained for routes, properties and module naming.
 This must all be aligned through the ecosystem of choice.
-This basic route will ensure all telemetry is sent to the hub connected to the Edge device
+This basic route will ensure all telemetry is sent to the hub connected to the Edge device and can be added to the manifest json.

  ```
   "routes": {